folio-org/docs/content/en/docs/Platform essentials/Locations/locations.md

 4. Holding permanent location

 Note that an item permanent location **does not need to be set** if the holding permanent location is set. **Item effective location** is what is used in circulation workflows, and it will inherit the holding permanent location if no location values are set directly on the item.
 If an item record is moved to a new holdings record, it will inherit its effective location and call number from the holdings record unless it has a temporary or permanent location or call number specified in the item record.

+### Floating Collections
+A floating collection is a collection of items that are not permanently housed to a specific library.
+Instead, items are shelved at the library where they were most recently checked in.
+When an item in a floating collection is checked in at another service point associated with a collection, the item's location is automatically updated to that service point's floating collection location.

+For floating to occur, both the item's original location and a location associated with check-in service point must be designated as floating collections.
+When an item belonging to one floating collection location is checked in at a service point associated with a different floating collection location, the item is assigned a temporary item location at the receiving library.

+This differs from the standard check-in process, in which the item is placed in transit and returned to the primary service point associated with its permanent location.
+See [Settings \> Tenant]({{< ref "Settings_tenant.md" >}}) for instructions on configuring floating locations.